tushar-sharma/tushar-sharma.github.io/_posts/2022-04-15-do-you-have-triskaidekaphobia.md

 ### Tryst with Superstition

 I grew up in India with a diet of basmati rice and superstition.
-I have seen pedestrians feezing at the sight of a black cat crossing their path for fear of bad luck.
+I have seen pedestrians freezing at the sight of a black cat crossing their path for fear of bad luck.
 Lemon and chilis hang in front of vehicles to ward off bad spirits.
 I fondly remember numerous advertisements proclaiming protection from evil eyes.
 Recently I stumbled upon an ad that refreshed my memories.

 <iframe